 AdmiNZ is the only administrative organisation in New Zealand offering an accreditation or registration pathway through this Certification process.

 Certification is similar in concept to the professional registration that applies to teachers, nurses, doctors, plumbers and accountants.
 Just as a chartered accountant needs to gain a qualification, undertake a period of practical work experience and undertake continual professional development, AdmiNZ developed Certification to recognise the sum total of the administrative professionals’ formal learning and practical experience.
+Please note AdmiNZ Certification is not a formal registration process, and people can work as an administrative professional without Certification.

 Having certification states that you have the standards required to practice your profession.